 In the context of today’s globalised scholarship, academic freedom faces novel threats.
 Autocracies, such as the Chinese one-party state, not only curtail academic freedom within their own borders, but also attempt to export censorship and other repressive practices to other states.
 Our project is driven by the insight that both empirical study and a normative assessment that can shape intelligent and legitimate responses to authoritarian, transnational pressure on academia are crucially needed.
 To this end, we will develop a systematic understanding of relevant norms and available responses to undue influence and infringements of academic freedom.
 We do not consider universities in liberal democracies as mere passive targets.
 Instead, we focus on studying the perspectives, decisions, and actions of UK and German actors engaging in academic collaboration with authoritarian China in a comparative way.
 Taking into account the different institutional designs of academia in both countries, we will design six comparative case studies, which will provide insight into existing difficulties in the cooperation of German and British academic actors with actors in China and possible solution approaches for these issues.

-Project management: Prof. Dr. Tanja Börzel (FU), Prof. Mattias Kumm, S.J.D.
+Principle Investigators: Prof. Dr. Tanja Börzel (FU), Prof. Mattias Kumm, S.J.D.
 (WZB) und Prof. Dr. Katrin Kinzelbach

-Duration 1.
+Duration: 1.
 September 2021 – 31.
 August 2024

 The project brings together the disciplinary perspectives of international relations and comparative politics with international and comparative constitutional law to analyze, assess and explain contestation of academic freedom around the world.
 We start by identifying the core content of academic freedom and how it relates to the liberal script.
 We then map patterns of contestation of academic freedom focusing on select case studies.
 We also seek to identify major causes before we explore some first consequences of academic freedom contestations.